Further education and skills

 Adult essential skills

-Essential skills are courses that help adults get the English, numeracy or digital skills that are needed for work and everyday life.
+Essential skills are courses which help adults get the English, numeracy and digital skills that are needed for work and everyday life.
 English courses are split into two subjects: English (covering basic English and communication skills) and English for speakers of other languages (ESOL), which provides skills to help with life in England, including reading, writing, speaking, and listening.

 Essential skills provision supports adults aged 19 and over to improve their English and maths skills up to level 2 (GCSE grade 4/C or equivalent); ESOL, if English is not their first language; or digital skills, if they have low digital skills or little to no experience of using computers or other digital devices.